LaureneT/ActivityGenerator/README.md

 ## Screenshots

+Add some constraints:
 ![Add a '<=' constraint ](screenshots/add-constraint-example-lessthan.png)
 ![Add a 'IN' constraint with values](screenshots/add-constraint-example-in.png)

+Add some activities:
 ![Add an activity with some constraints](screenshots/add-activity-example.png)
 ![Search section](screenshots/search-section.png)

+Use the generator:
 ![Search an activity with some input constraints](screenshots/search-with-input-constraints.png)

 ## License